 The primary goal is to minimize the Mean Squared Error up to time $t$ for all of the $N$ learners:

-The behavior does not get to observe this error, both because it only observes one of the targets $\target_{k,i}$ on each step, rather than all $N$, and because that target is a noisy sample of the true expected value $\mathbb{E}[\targetr_{k,i}]$.
-It can nonetheless attempt to minimize this unobserved error.
+The behavior agent does not get to observe this error, both because it only observes one of the targets $\target_{k,i}$ on each step, rather than all $N$, and because that target is a noisy sample of the true expected value $\mathbb{E}[\targetr_{k,i}]$.
+The agent can nonetheless attempt to minimize this unobserved error.

 In order to minimize Equation \eqref{eq:MSE_arms}, we must devise a way to choose which prediction task to sample.
-This can be naturally formulated as sequential decision-making problem, where on each time step $t$, the behavior agent chooses an action $i$, resulting in a new sample of $\target_{t,i}$, and an update to $w_{t,i}$.
-In order to learn a preference over actions we associate a reward $R_t \in \mathbb{R}$ with each action selection, and thus with each prediction task.
+This can be naturally formulated as a sequential decision-making problem, where on each time step $t$, the behavior agent chooses an task $i$ (corresponding to action $A_t$), resulting in a new sample of $\target_{t,i}$, and an update to $w_{t,i}$.
+In order to learn a preference over actions we associate an intrinsic reward $R_t \in \mathbb{R}$ with each action selection, and thus with each prediction task.
 We investigate different intrinsic rewards.
 Given a definition of the intrinsic reward, we can use a bandit algorithm suitable for non-stationary problems; we discuss two options below in Section \ref{sec_banditalgs}.

 The targets for each prediction learner are intended to replicate the dynamics of targets that a parallel auxiliary task learning system might experience, such as sensor values of a robot.
-To simulate a range of interesting dynamics, we construct each $\thetai$ as Gaussian distribution with drifting mean:
+To simulate a range of interesting dynamics, we construct each $\thetai$ as a Gaussian distribution with drifting mean: